‘Cleverness off the scale’ at Zinefest

 The Whanganui Zinefest after party is on at Porridge Watson from 8pm featuring Carb on Carb, Tender Moonlight and XRVR, as well as Varda.

-Zaryd Wilson is a journalist who has covering the lower North Island for more than a decade.
+Zaryd Wilson is a journalist who has covered the lower North Island for more than a decade.
 He joined the Whanganui Chronicle as a reporter in 2014 and has been editor since 2021.